How do we become exceptional in our pursuits? How do we avoid all the traps and pitfalls of the learning journey?

 Type 4: The Master

-Now we come to the avatar Leonard considers the ideal: The Master.
+Now, we come to the avatar Leonard considers the ideal: The Master.

 This avatar takes the middle ground.
 While dedicated to improvement, The Master is practice-oriented.
 And while they resist becoming overly attached to the craft, they love it as they would love a brother.

 The Master continues through the plateaus, using them as opportunities to deepen their knowledge further and perform thousands of repetitions.
-They deliberately extend themselves regularly but realise that their effort is a long-term investment, not a one-day lottery ticket.
+They deliberately extend themselves regularly but realise their effort is a long-term investment, not a one-day lottery ticket.
 They see talent as a myth – practice is what counts.

 Deliberate practice is a technical term that gives us a framework for learning.
 It means splitting our goals into manageable chunks and working hard on each until we master them.
 We identify our weak areas and make a concerted effort to improve them.